Mario Parodi: En silencio 1963 (from seis istantaneas)

 Mario Parodi has been a continuous source of research for years.
 A biographical search that progresses slowly, with only a few steps per time.
-Paradoxically, this challenges in unveiling who he was only accentuate the legendary aura surrounding this musician.
+Paradoxically, this challenge in unveiling who he was only accentuates the legendary aura surrounding this musician.

-He was born in Turkey to a Genovese father, then from 1950 lived in Argentina, where he married and had a daughter, Silvia Parodi, who also became a guitarist.
+He was born in Turkey to a Genovese father and lived in Argentina from 1950 to 1970, where he married and had a daughter, Silvia Parodi, who also became a guitarist.
 Details about his life beyond these facts are scarce, and he seemed to have lived an isolated existence within the world of guitarists in South America.
 After his death from cancer in 1970, his name was lost in the history of guitar.

-For me, playing his transcriptions and compositions and analyzing his recordings is a way to better understand this distant, refined, and poetic approach that can tell us a lot about the romantic art of interpretation.
+Playing his transcriptions and compositions and analyzing his recordings is a way for me to better understand this distant, refined, and poetic approach, which can tell us a lot about the romantic art of interpretation.

 Last month, at the end of a recording session, I performed this little gem composed by Parodi.
-‘En Silencio’ is part of ‘Seis instantaneas,’ which, as a Parodi album’s liner notes tell us, are ‘short pages that are intimate and express, in a true and sincere manner, a special state of Parodi’s soul: they are vivid stages of romance, which he expresses to his listeners with special care and love.’
+‘En Silencio’ is part of ‘Seis instantaneas,’ which, as a Parodi album’s liner notes tell us, are ‘short pages that are intimate and express, truly and sincerely, a special state of Parodi’s soul: they are vivid stages of romance, which he expresses to his listeners with special care and love.’

 In the absence of much biographical data, these pieces are important because they come with dates and are small fragments of his life in music: